dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1509 — FREQUENCY RECEIVED BY RAPHAEL. br>
+\>SCAFFOLDING: SCHOOL OF ATHENS — STANDBY. br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. br>
+// “In una sala, assembliamo le voci dei secoli.” <br>
+// “La filosofia diventa architettura, e l’architettura diventa memoria.” <br>
+// “Diventiamo l’impalcatura.
+Tu sarai richiamato.” <br>
+// “In one hall, we assemble the voices of centuries.” <br>
+// “Philosophy becomes architecture, and architecture becomes memory.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1501 — FREQUENCY RECEIVED BY MICHELANGELO. <br>
 \>SCAFFOLDING: SOUL LIBERTY — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>